Bootstraps Need Boots

 One Tory’s Lonely Fight to End Poverty in Canada

-Inspired by Diefenbaker’s visit to his school in 1962, Segal worked his way up through the ranks of the Conservative Party, where he served as a senior aide to Premier Bill Davis and as Brian Mulroney’s chief of staff, even making a bid to become leader of the party.
-Along the way, he worked tirelessly across party lines to promote an anti-poverty agenda, most recently as an advisor on basic income for the Ontario Liberal government.
+Inspired by Diefenbaker’s visit to his school in 1962, Segal worked his way up through the ranks of the Conservative Party, where he served as a senior aide to Premier Bill Davis and as Prime Minister Brian Mulroney’s chief of staff, even making a bid to become leader of the party.
+Along the way, he worked across party lines to promote an anti-poverty agenda, most recently as an advisor on a basic income pilot project for the Ontario Liberal government.
 This book is a passionate argument not only for why a basic annual income makes economic sense, but for why it is the right thing to do.

 This book is must-read for those who want to find better ways of reducing poverty’s serious effects on people, families, and communities.
 Readers will be drawn to the author’s passionate, often confessional, narrative about his life-long commitment to poverty abatement and the importance of not looking away from those in need.

 Hugh Segal writes as he speaks – with eloquence, passion, and conviction.
 His belief that conservatism is about broadening the mainstream, not preserving privilege, and his portrayal of the case for basic income in that context, makes Segal's intervention into the basic income debate genuinely distinct and valuable.

 Part memoir, part historical narrative, and part call to action, Bootstraps Need Boots is a must-read for anyone committed to tackling and ending poverty in Canada, regardless of their political stripe or affiliation.